Courses of Study

 SP491f, 492s Independent Study Individual projects in areas where the student has demonstrated the interest and competence necessary for independent work.
 Cannot substitute for formal course work toward the major.
 Prerequisite: Permission of the department chair.
 Two to four credit hours.
 Faculty

-SP493s Seminar: Queer Spain The representation of queer lives and identities in recent Spanish history.
-We will engage with Spanish film, literature, and culture to consider and question the 'origins' of LGBTQ identity in Spain.
+[SP493] Seminar: Queer Spain The representation of queer lives and identities in recent Spanish history.
+We will engage with Spanish film, literature, and culture to consider and question the origins of LGBTQ identity in Spain.
 Have we always imagined queerness as a coupling of people or movements to signify alterity and difference?
 Who gets to tell the story of queer lives in Spain, and whether such histories form a string of texts that resist silence and fear?
 Is Spanish queerness related to a transnational sense of queer identity?
 Thinking of queerness as a spectrum allows us to challenge the borders of sex and gender both within Spain and within our own cultures.
-Origins humanities lab.
+Humanities lab.
 Prerequisite: Senior standing and a 300-level Spanish literature, culture, or film course.
 Four credit hours.
-Allbritton